BC volleyball advances to state in 5 set win over San Diego Mesa

-The Bakersfield College volleyball team punched its ticket to the CCCAA State Championship Tournament with a dramatic five-set victory (25-18, 25-18, 22-25, 23-25, 16-14) over San Diego Mesa College at the Gil Bishop Sports Center on Saturday night.
+The Bakersfield College volleyball team punched its ticket to the CCCAA State Championship Tournament with a dramatic five-set victory (25-18, 25-18, 22-25, 23-25, 16-14) over San Diego Mesa College at the Gil Bishop Sports Center on Nov.
+24.

 The second-seeded Renegades rallied from an 8-3 deficit to win the final set and earn a spot in the state championship tournament for the first time since 2009.